VinceWak/Labs_0116/module_1/Project_Week_3 Data Preparation/README.md

 ## Project Description

 The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
-For this project, you will start with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks).

 ---